FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     <tr><th>Allowed by</th><td>all</td></tr>
     </tbody></table>

-    An identifier of who is allowed to make changes to this file.
+    An identifier of who is allowed to authorize changes to this file.
 For example, it could be FamilySearch, another company name, or a domain name.
 If not present, the change controller is the GEDCOM Steering Committee.